ChunChenLin/Archi2016_Project1/project_1_reminder.md

 # Project_1 reminder
 1. Change the directory name from "studentID" to your ID

-2. Here is checking list for your project
+2. Here is the checking list for your project

 	- Test your simulator and generate correct result __in workstation__

-	- Make sure you can execute makefile correctly __in workstation__
+	- Make sure you can execute Makefile correctly __in workstation__

 	- Make sure you can tar and untar correctly